ctschnur/kr-poylmer-growth-simulation/README.md

   Custom parameters override the specified "DEFAULT" parameters.

 ### Examples
-  * Varying the number of pivots used in the algorithm, the Polydispersity index (PDI) of the polymer mixture is plotted in (a) and the gel fraction g (number of chains above a certain size, characterizing the gel phase) (b) are plotted as a function of the conversion X (fraction of the number of monomers having reacted polymers).
+  * Varying the number of pivots used in the algorithm, the Polydispersity index (PDI) (a) and the gel fraction g (number of chains above a certain size, characterizing the gel phase) (b) of the polymer mixture are plotted as a function of the conversion X (fraction of the number of monomers having reacted polymers).
 Reference simulation data from [BSM02]:
 ![](./samples/output_pngs/58221_FIG07ab(FIG06)dispersitygelfraction.png)

-  * For three different stages during the reaction process (degree of conversion X), the Chain-Length Distribution (CLD) is plotted as a function the chain length, i.e. the size = number of monomers, built into the molecule:
+  * For three different stages during the reaction process (increasing degrees of conversion X), the Chain-Length Distribution (CLD) is plotted, where n is the chain length (i.e. the size of the molecule = number of monomers built into the molecule) and P_n is the population of chains of length n in the mixture:
 ![](./samples/output_pngs/02305_FIG06clds.png)

 ## Dependencies